What you need to know about getting your L and P plates in Australia

 How fast can I drive in the ACT?

-Learner and provisional drivers can drive up to the posted speed limit for the road.
+- Learners and P-plate drivers: Allowed to drive at the posted speed limit for the road.

 Can I use my phone whilst driving in the ACT?